Pointe-Saint-Charles Engineered Landfill and Capture System

 To complete this mandate, we performed the following work:

-• Carrying out electrical work and inspections
+• Carry out electrical work and inspections

 To detect and prevent conflicts during the project, we created and combined a 3D model of the groundwater collection system with a 3D analysis of existing underground facilities.